kaidez/kaidez.github.io/_posts/2017-08-08-state-of-javascript.md

 React expands <a href="https://css-tricks.com/modular-future-web-components/"> on the web components model</a> that's been around for a while but is currently rising in popularity.
 Where a web component is a custom HTML tag encapsulates other tags and encapsulated any related CSS styles and JS functionality...it's essential a widget.

+<h3>About the Virtual DOM...</h3>
+Along with "component-izing" things, React also contained something called the "virtual DOM."
+It was part of React's API that updated page content in much more efficient way than old school DHTML-based DOM manipulation did.

+The virtual DOM is not a literal copy of the DOM, but is actual snapshot copy of it stored in memory.
+When changes are made to a React element (which lives on the actual DOM), changes are made to its virtual DOM copy first, then those changes are pushed to the actual DOM.

+As convoluted as this may seem, updating the DOM this way is faster than updating it with the traditional DOM manipulation methods.

+It's key to note that DOM manipulation was still in wide use among developers at this point.
+It still had issues, but the developer community defined best practices, like using John Resig's <a href="http://jquery.com/">jQuery</a>, to manage those issues the best that it could.

-<h3>Why React Is A Big deal...</h3>
+<h3>Why React Is A Big Deal...</h3>

 The BIG thing that React brings to JavaScript is a state management system, a system that tracks what your app is doing at any given time.
 Maybe a mobile menu was visible, maybe a particular piece of JSON data just loaded, etc.

 React state is in the form of a JavaScript object that developers manipulate to change.
 So if you want to change a React view, <em>you do it with state and not the DOM.</em>

-<h3>About the DOM...</h3>
-Along with "component-izing" things, React also contained something called the "virtual DOM."
-It was part of React's API that updated page content in much more efficient way than old school DHTML-based DOM manipulation did.

-It's key to note that DOM manipulation was still in wide use among developers at this point.
-It still had issues, but the developer community defined best practices, like using <a href="http://jquery.com/">jQuery</a>, to manage those issues the best that it could.